nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+Prerequisites: TAB has an initial list of students.
+   1. Change the name of a student to be empty `name: ""`

+   2. Open TAB.<br>
+      Expected: TAB shows no students.
+All person list is reset.

+2.